-JEE (Joint Entrance Examination) for undergraduate engineering programs like B.Tech, B.E, B.Arch, B.Plan in IITs, NITs, IIITs and other government institutes has been conducted in the form of JEE Main and JEE Advanced.
+JEE (Joint Entrance Examination) for undergraduate engineering programs like B.Tech, B.E, B.Arch, B.Plan in IITs, NITs, IIITs, other government institutes, has been conducted in the form of JEE Main and JEE Advanced.

-In this post, we will see the difference between JEE Main and JEE Advanced in terms of exam pattern, syllabus and preparation.
+In this post, we will see the difference between JEE Main and JEE Advanced in terms of exam pattern, syllabus, difficulty and preparation.

 JEE Main and JEE Advanced Difference

-Given below are the key differences between JEE Main and JEE Advanced :
+Key differences between JEE Main and Advanced :

 |JEE Main||JEE Advanced|